tektutor/openshift-tekton-march-2022/Day4/README.md

 jws31-tomcat8-basic-s2i                         An example JBoss Web Server application.
 For more information about using thi...
 12 (3 blank)      5 jws31-tomcat8-https-s2i                         An example JBoss Web Server application.
 For more information about using thi...
 17 (5 blank)      7 jws56-openjdk11-tomcat9-ubi8-basic-s2i          An example JBoss Web Server application.
 For more information about using thi...
 10 (3 blank)      5 jws56-openjdk11-tomcat9-ubi8-https-s2i          An example JBoss Web Server application.
 For more information about using thi...
+15 (5 blank)      7(jegan@tektutor.org)$ tkn taskrun logs --last
+[reads-mysql-login-crentials] root
+[reads-mysql-login-crentials] /n
+[reads-mysql-login-crentials] root@123

-15 (5 blank)      7 jws56-openjdk8-tomcat9-ubi8-basic-s2i           An example JBoss Web Server application.
+jws56-openjdk8-tomcat9-ubi8-basic-s2i           An example JBoss Web Server application.
 For more information about using thi...
 10 (3 blank)      5 jws56-openjdk8-tomcat9-ubi8-https-s2i           An example JBoss Web Server application.
 For more information about using thi...
 15 (5 blank)      7
 <b>mariadb-ephemeral                               MariaDB database service, without persistent storage.
 For more information ab...
 8 (3 generated)   3</b>